-On the stove top, in a saucepan add butter, honey and milk.
+- In a saucepan add butter, honey, and milk.
 Stir until butter is melted then add sugar and stir until completely dissolved.
-Add coconut flakes, you’ll notice I’ve used large sweetened coconut flakes in the video but when I made it with finely shredded unsweetened it was much better.
+Add coconut flakes, you'll notice I've used large sweetened coconut flakes in the video but when I made it with finely shredded unsweetened it was much better.

-Now spread you basbousa mix evenly on a well buttered oven dish, dip your fingers in water so you can smooth the surface.
-Cut into squares or diamond shape and bake in the oven.
+- Now spread your basbousa mix evenly on a well-buttered oven dish, dip your fingers in water so you can smooth the surface.
+Cut into squares or diamond shapes and bake in the oven.

 - Meanwhile, prepare the simple syrup by combining all the ingredients in a saucepan and when it starts to boil reduce heat and simmer for 10 minutes.